GregNicholas/IssueTracker/README.md

 This app is an issue tracking system, created so that an individual or members of a team can keep track of issues related to a project they are working on.

 **_NOTE on refactoring_** After a review of the app, I realized I had not fixed an issue with state management.
-When the IssuesContext was added to the app, I just used a bare bones functionality, and a very "hacky" way of updating data while I worked on firebase management and other things.
+When the IssuesContext was added to the app, I had used a bare bones functionality to take advantage of the Context API, but I used a "hacky" way of updating data while I focused on making the app functional.
 I have now added the reducer and refactored IssuesContext to make the code cleaner.

 ## Requirements/Features